OUR Team

 Photo by ZULEYYMA

-Sarah Wong (they/she) is a writer, choreographer, and interdisciplinary artist based in Vancouver, Canada on the unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations.
-Grounded in the archive of their queer, disabled, and 2nd(ish) generation body, their practice traces lineages of family history, community resistance, movement across land, and slow gestures of care.
-They make space for the multiple, creating across and between performance, site-specific installation, textiles, poetry, art criticism, and film.
-Sarah also has an emerging practice as an access consultant, approaching accessibility as a creative practice that is inextricably tied to movements for justice and collective liberation. sarahwong.ca / @swongski
+Sarah Nash Wong (they/he/she) is an interdisciplinary artist, writer, and facilitator based on the unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations, colonially known as Vancouver, Canada.
+Grounded in the archive of their queer, disabled, and 2nd(ish) generation body, their practice traces lineages of ancestral wisdom, resistance movements, care labour, and relationships with land.
+They make space for the multiple, creating across and between performance, site-specific and interactive installations, textiles, writing, and community care and solidarity work.
+Nash’s facilitation practice is rooted in collaboration with historically marginalized communities, co-creating environments where accessibility is central, rather than a mere accommodation.
+They practice accessibility as a creative process of world-building that is an essential means towards enacting liberatory futures. sarahwong.ca | @nashswong

 Photo courtesy of artist